 Best Cash Back Option: HSBC Cash Rewards Mastercard® credit card

-Not only is the HSBC Cash Rewards Mastercard® the best cash back option this card issuer has, it's also arguably the best card in the entire HSBC lineup.
-That's because the Cash Rewards Mastercard provides some of the highest overall rewards out of all the HSBC cards, while also sporting a decent 0% introductory APR offer.
+Not only is the HSBC Cash Rewards Mastercard® credit card the best cash back option this card issuer has, it's also arguably the best card in the entire HSBC lineup.
+That's because the Cash Rewards Mastercard provides some of the highest overall rewards out of all the HSBC cards, while also sporting a decent introductory APR offer on balance transfers.
 The card gives 1.5% cash back on all purchases.
 These rates rival the top cash back credit cards on the market, even when compared to offers from banks like Chase and American Express.

-For consumers who are currently struggling to pay down their credit card debt, the HSBC Cash Rewards Mastercard® can provide relief.
-Cardmembers get a 0% introductory APR on balance transfers for the first 15 months from the time they open an account.
+For consumers who are currently struggling to pay down their credit card debt, the HSBC Cash Rewards Mastercard® credit card can provide relief.
+Cardmembers get a 0% introductory APR on balance transfers for the first 15 months then a Variable APR of 14.74%, 18.74% or 24.74% will be applied.
 The only downside is that the transfer fee is higher than normal.
 You must pay either $10 or 4% of the amount being transferred—whichever is greater.
 Many of the best balance transfer cards charge either 3% or waive the fee.
 However, if you're after a mix of cash back rewards and transfer capabilities, the Cash Rewards Mastercard offers a good middle ground.

 - 1.5% cash back on all purchases.